Ervin-Capuno/ervin_capuno_website/README.md

 # Ervin Portfolio Website
-This is my portfolio Website where youc can see my projects and who I am
+This is my portfolio Website where you can see my projects and the projects I made.